badgineer/MP2-ESC/docs/PCB_SOLDERING_TESTING.md

 <img src="../gh_assets/PCB_ASSEMBLY05.png" title="watch out for components">
 <img src="../gh_assets/PCB_ASSEMBLY06.png" title="watch out for solder bridges">

+**NOTE:** this example is not the best approach for connecting a phase wire.
+Typically users are taking advantage of the three holes on each phase to solder in larger wires.
+Take a look at [THIS FUTURE DOCUMENTATION] for higher amperage connections.

 <img src="../gh_assets/PCB_ASSEMBLY07.png" title="it aint pretty">

 ## MP2 continuity testing